F43nd1r/zachtronics-leaderboard-bot/src/test/resources/reddit/tis100/wiki/index.md

 - Designed to behave differently on the fixed input test from the random tests, such as by outputting hardcoded values and then hoping for a lucky random test.

 A cheated solution will still be uploaded to the repository, but with a `/c` flag to designate this behavior.
 They will never overwrite a legitimate solution to the same level.
 A separate table for cheated solutions which have been proven to pass one random test is included on this page.

+Solutions with a pass rate below 5% are tagged `/h` for hardcoding, they too are in the cheating table.

 # Achievements
 Certain [achievements in game](https://steamcommunity.com/stats/370360/achievements) require creating suboptimal solutions, such as BUSY_LOOP.
 For these puzzles, an extra table on this page shows the most optimized solutions that also get this achievement.